pryoritymusic/webpagetest-blog/src/posts/may-webpagetest-round-up.md

 ## More Accurate CPU Emulation

-Pat recalibrated the CPU throttling for mobile emulation, to make the results more accurate and inline with how the actual mobile devices perform.
+Pat recalibrated the CPU throttling for mobile emulation to make the results more accurate and in line with how the actual mobile devices perform.
 For most devices, this required about twice as much throttling.
 Any mobile emulated tests should now be much more accurate.

 ## Updated Wappalyzer Engine

 WebPageTest runs [Wappalyzer](https://www.wappalyzer.com/) on each test run to help identify what technologies are used on a given page.
-We updated to the latest version of the engine which provides support for a bunch of new technologies, as well as improved detection for others.
+We updated to the latest version of the engine, which provides support for a bunch of new technologies, as well as improved detection for others.